AdiBembs/FirstProgram/README.md

 self - are used to access properties or methods.
-It is used inside the class definition. new - is an object, and you can use the new statement to instantiate a class throw - a generic exception where you instantiate an exception object—with the first parameter of the Exception constructor being the error message—and then, "throw" it. sprintf - static - assertClassHasAttribute - If a certain method or variable does not exist in the class, an error will be thrown. method_exists - float -
+It is used inside the class definition. new - is an object, and you can use the new statement to instantiate a class throw - a generic exception where you instantiate an exception object—with the first parameter of the Exception constructor being the error message—and then, "throw" it. sprintf - returns a string produced according to the formatting string.
+It has two parameters static - declaring class properties or methods as static makes them accessible without needing an instantiation of the class.
+A property declared as static cannot be accessed with an instantiated class object (though a static method can). assertClassHasAttribute - If a certain method or variable does not exist in the class, an error will be thrown. method_exists - float -